PetalLifeStyle/petallifestyle/content/posts/ai-tools-hidden-ai-gems-for-boosting-productivity-you-haven’t-heard-about-yet/index.md

   <figcaption>Source: Internet</figcaption>
 </figure>

-# 9. [Krisp.ai](https://krisp.ai/individuals-freelancers/)– Noise Canceling for Remote Work
+# 9. [Krisp.ai](https://krisp.ai/individuals-freelancers/)– Noise Canceling AI for Remote Work

 If background noise is ruining your calls, [*Krisp.ai*](https://krisp.ai/individuals-freelancers/)is a must-have.
 It removes unwanted noise in real-time so you sound crystal clear during meetings.